DearCrazyLeaf/CS2-InGameHUD/README.md

   },
   "positions": {                     // HUD preset position parameter settings
     "TopLeft": {                     // Top left position
-      "x_offset": -30,               // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
+      "x_offset": -21,               // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
-      "y_offset": 5,                 // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
+      "y_offset": 3,                 // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
-      "z_distance": 50               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
+      "z_distance": 42               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
     },
     "TopRight": {                    // Top right position
-      "x_offset": 30,                // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
+      "x_offset": 21,                // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
-      "y_offset": 5,                 // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
+      "y_offset": 3,                 // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
-      "z_distance": 50               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
+      "z_distance": 42               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
     },
     "BottomLeft": {                  // Bottom left position
-      "x_offset": -30,               // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
+      "x_offset": -21,               // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
-      "y_offset": -5,                // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
+      "y_offset": -3,                // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
-      "z_distance": 50               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
+      "z_distance": 42               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
     },
     "BottomRight": {                 // Bottom right position
-      "x_offset": 30,                // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
+      "x_offset": 21,                // X-axis offset, recommended range (-50 to 50), exceeding this range may cause abnormal HUD display
-      "y_offset": -5,                // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
+      "y_offset": -3,                // Y-axis offset, recommended range (-10 to 10), exceeding this range may cause abnormal HUD display
-      "z_distance": 50               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
+      "z_distance": 42               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
     },
     "Center": {                      // Center position
-      "x_offset": 0,                 // Center position does not need X-axis offset "y_offset": 0,                 // Center position does not need Y-axis offset "z_distance": 50               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
+      "x_offset": 0,                 // Center position does not need X-axis offset "y_offset": 0,                 // Center position does not need Y-axis offset "z_distance": 42               // Z-axis distance, recommended range (40-70), exceeding this range may cause abnormal HUD display and possible occlusion by walls
     }
   }
 }
 ```

+> [!NOTE]
+> ### Please note!
+> Please configure `map_time_mode` based on your server settings! `0` for `TimeLimit` mode, `1` for `RoundLimit` mode!
+> If your server is based on time mode, set it to `0`, otherwise set it to `1`!
+> If your server is based on round mode, set it to `1`, otherwise set it to `0`!

 ## Custom Content Module